W4444Q4444R/PyRanSim/README.md

 ## Disclaimer

-This software is intended solely for EDUCATIONAL and ETHICAL purposes to demonstrate ransomware functionality in a controlled environment.
-Misuse of this program to encrypt files or perform ransomware activities on unauthorized systems is illegal and can be punishable under law.
-The author is not liable for any damage or loss resulting from the misuse of this program.
+These scripts are intended solely for EDUCATIONAL and ETHICAL purposes to demonstrate the mechanics of a basic ransomware in a controlled environment.
+Any misuse of these scripts to encrypt files or perform ransomware activities on unauthorized systems is illegal and can be punishable under law.
+The author is not responsible for any damage, loss or other harm resulting from these scripts, whether intentional or accidental.
+Any use of this code outside of its intended educational purpose, is strictly prohibited and may be illegal.
 Use responsibly and only on systems you own or have permission to test.